 The WQA Professional Certification program helps consumers and employers identify individuals in the point-of-use/point-of-entry water quality improvement industry who have demonstrated a certified level of professional expertise and are dedicated to high professional standards.

 WQA certification is a voluntary credentialing process.
 To achieve any WQA-certified designation, the candidate must pass a comprehensive exam and agree to abide by the WQA Code of Ethics for the Water Quality Improvement Industry.
 Certification is valid for 3 years.
 To maintain certification, completion of continuing education and payment of re-certification fee is required.

 Beginning May 1, 2015, candidates for certification must complete the certification-specific courses in the Modular Education Program (MEP) to be eligible for examination.

 Learn all about WQA's MEP training and what it takes to become a certified water treatment professional.

-Take the exam at the 2017 WQA Convention in Orlando.
+Take the exam at the 2019 WQA Convention & Exhibition in Las Vegas.

 If you have any questions, please contact WQA's Education Department at email@example.com or call us at 630-505-0160.